ElcoK/BigData_AED/week6/lecture.md

 :class: important
 - Understand the concept of Nature Language Processing
 - Gain a basic understand of how social media data can be explored and used.
-- Know how you can access Twitter data and use it in Python.
+- Know how you can use Twitter data to analyze the occurence of natural hazards.
+- Know how you can use social media data to identify landscape valuation patterns.
 `````

 ## Natural Language Processing
 Natural language processing (NLP) is an area of computer science and artificial intelligence concerned with the interaction between computers and humans in natural language.
 The ultimate goal of NLP is to help computers understand language as well as we do.
 It is the driving force behind things like virtual assistants, speech recognition, sentiment analysis, automatic text summarization, machine translation and much more.
 In this post, we’ll cover the basics of natural language processing, dive into some of its techniques and also learn how NLP has benefited from recent advances in deep learning.

 ### Why is Natural Language processing difficult?
 Human language is special for several reasons.
 It is specifically constructed to convey the speaker/writer's meaning.
 It is a complex system, although little children can learn it pretty quickly.